 - (a) An employee shall have the right, upon written request, to leave of absence for pregnancy on the following basis: - (i) An employee shall be granted unpaid leave to a maximum of eighteen (18) months at the employee's option. - (ii) The employee shall provide at least two (2) weeks' notice prior to returning to work. - (iii) Upon return to work, the employee shall be placed in their former job, or another which is consistent with their classification, seniority, qualifications and former wage rate. - (iv) Upon return to work, a Regular employee and an employee on the "Part-time, Temporary, and Casual Seniority List" shall be credited with all seniority benefits based on calendar time to which they would have been entitled had the leave not taken place.
-Non-Regular employees who are not on the "Part-time, Temporary and Casual Seniority List" shall resume their hour accumulation and their one-hundred (100) day countdown on their return to work at the point where they left off. - (v) Upon return to work, an employee shall be credited with any wage increments to which they would have been entitled had the leave not taken place. - (vi) The District shall continue to provide coverage and pay its share of premiums for all the employee benefits to which the employee is entitled while on maternity leave. - (vii) When an employee gives birth before a request for maternity leave is made, maternity leave will be deemed to have started on the day of the birth. - (viii) A birth father shall be eligible for up to thirty-seven (37) consecutive weeks of unpaid leave beginning after the child's birth and within fifty-two (52) weeks of the birth. - (ix) The District may require an employee to commence maternity leave where the employee can not reasonably perform their duties. - (x) Employees who meet the requirements for Sick Leave shall be eligible for the benefits of the Supplemental Unemployment Benefits Plan. - (b) A non-birthing employee shall receive three (3) paid days for the birth of their child or adoption of their child.
+Non-Regular employees who are not on the "Part-time, Temporary and Casual Seniority List" shall resume their hour accumulation and their one-hundred (100) day countdown on their return to work at the point where they left off. - (v) Upon return to work, an employee shall be credited with any wage increments to which they would have been entitled had the leave not taken place. - (vi) The District shall continue to provide coverage and pay its share of premiums for all the employee benefits to which the employee is entitled while on maternity leave. - (vii) When an employee gives birth before a request for maternity leave is made, maternity leave will be deemed to have started on the day of the birth. - (viii) A non-birthing parent shall be eligible for up to thirty-seven (37) consecutive weeks of unpaid leave beginning after the child's birth and within fifty-two (52) weeks of the birth.
+For the first six (6) weeks the employee receives employment insurance parental leave benefits, the District will pay the difference between the amount of the E.I. benefits and 95% of the employee's normal, regular weekly earnings.
+The remaining 31 weeks are to be unpaid leave.